LASIK Laser Eye Surgery (Laser In Situ Keratomileusis)

 LASIK is a two-step procedure which requires the surgeon to first create a ultra-thin sliver or corneal flap on the surface of the eye, which is then lifted to expose the underlying tissue, allowing the Excimer laser to reshape the eye to correct the refractive error.

-The exposed underlying tissue is then re-shaped by the Excimer laser with an accuracy of 0.25 micron (o.ooo25mm) to match your individual focus and the flap is re-positioned in place.
+The exposed underlying tissue is then re-shaped by the Wavelight EX500 Excimer laser with an accuracy of 0.25 micron (1/4000th of a millimeter) to match your individual focus and the flap is re-positioned in place.
 The flap moulds to the new shape and this changes its surface contour, instantly changing your vision to the new, more normal focus.

 With the cornea’s extraordinary natural bonding ability, healing is rapid.
 The flap acts as its own “band aid” and becomes adherent within a few minutes without stitches.
 This gives the eye extra protection, reduces potential post-operative discomfort, minimises the risk of infection and accelerates the healing process.
 Patients can see clearly almost immediately after the operation.